TCP-AO/Configuration-examples/Nokia.md

 # MD-CLI BGP Neighbor Configuration

 Next, add the key to the BGP session.
-This step is the same for IPv4 and IPv6 neighbors, and could also be added to the group instead.
+This step is the same for IPv4 and IPv6 neighbors, and could also be added to the group instead of to the neighbor.

 ```
 /configure router "Base" bgp neighbor <ip-address> authentication-keychain <keychain>